aless80/SiteRedirect/README.md

 ```
 // @match        https://wrc.intersystems.com/wrc/*
 ```
-and modify the javascript code.
+and modify the javascript code to your needs.
 Some hints to do this:

 ```
 if (url.indexOf("https://wrc.intersystems.com/wrc/ProblemView.csp?OBJID=")>-1) {